Flixbox/songseeker-card-generator/README.md

 # SongSeeker Card Generator - Extended Edition

-An extended fork for the [SongSeeker project](https://github.com/andygruber/songseeker).
+An extended community fork for the [SongSeeker project](https://github.com/andygruber/songseeker).

 The SongSeeker Card Generator is a Python script designed to create visual cards based on song data.